-8.8.8 Check the Chain Tension
+8.8.7 Adjust the Chain Tensioners

 - 1. Checking the motor chain tension: - a.
-There must be 19mm (3/4") of play in the motor chain.
+There must be 19mm (3⁄4") of play in the motor chain.
 Any adjustments can be made using the adjustment bolts in the adjustment blocks. - b.
 Check everything twice to avoid any missed items.
 DO NOT OVER TIGHTEN. - c.
-Loctite the adjustment bolts with #242 Blue Loctite.
-If the adjustment blocks are missing install new ones as needed. - 2.
-Checking the tension on two drive chains (chains with puller in between): - a.
-The chain droop verification should be completed as showed in the Figure 8-28.
+Loctite the adjustment bolts with #242 Blue Loctite see Figure 8-20.
+If the adjustment blocks are missing install new ones as needed.